-- Remove or relocate signage that may be obstructing sight lines (implemented); - Maintain or enhance the existing flashing amber lights (triggered by vehicles at the Fifth Line stop) blocks) and the reduce speed signage on the north and south approaches to the intersection (implemented); - Maintain existing truck and bus prohibited straight through and left turn movements from the Fifth Line approaches (implemented); and - Complete a detailed review of the intersection to assess the existing mitigation and identify possible signage enhancements prior to initiating the expansion (to be completed).
+- Complete clearing within the right-of-way to the full extent possible to maximize sight lines. - Remove or relocate signage that may obstruct sight lines. - Maintain the existing flashing amber lights (triggered by vehicles at the Fifth Line stop blocks) and the reduce speed signage on the north and south approaches to the Highway 17/Fifth Line intersection. - Maintain existing truck and bus prohibited straight through and left turn movements from the Fifth Line approaches. - Complete a detailed review of the intersection to assess the existing mitigation and identify possible signage enhancements prior to initiating the expansion construction.